-§ 10401.
+§ 10773, 10774.5, 10779 10400.
+Law Firm Employees.
 Non-Attorney Representatives.

-- (a) Except as prohibited by rule 10445, a non-attorney representative may act on behalf of a party in proceedings before the Workers' Compensation Appeals Board if the party has been informed that the non-attorney representative is not licensed to practice law by the State of California. - (b) A non-attorney representative shall be held to the same professional standards of conduct as an attorney. - (c) A non-attorney representative shall file and serve a notice of representation before filing a document or appearing on behalf of a party unless the information required to be included in the notice of representation is set forth on an opening document. - (1) If the non-attorney representative is appearing pursuant to an agreement between a law firm or other entity that provides non-attorney representatives and a party, the notice of representation shall include: - (A) The name of the represented party; - (B) The legal name, address, telephone number and form of the law firm or other entity; - (C) The name and address of the law firm or other entity's agent for service of process; - (D) The name of the person who entered into an agreement on behalf of the law firm or other entity with the party to provide non-attorney representatives; and - (E) The name of the non-attorney representative responsible for assuring that appearances are made on behalf of the party. - (2) If a non-attorney representative is appearing as an individual pursuant to an agreement between the non-attorney representative and a party, the notice of representation shall include the name of the represented party and the non-attorney representative's name, address and telephone number. - (d) The name of the non-attorney representative and any entity responsible for providing a party with the non-attorney representative shall be set forth on the record of proceedings at all appearances and on any pleading, document or lien prepared or filed by a non-attorney representative. - (e) If an attorney is responsible for supervising a non-attorney representative, the attorney shall be identified in all documents.
-The supervising attorney's specific written authorization must be included with all Compromise and Release agreements and Stipulations with Request for Award. - (f) A non-attorney representative whose name is not on the notice of representation must file a notice of appearance as provided in rule 10751 before appearing before the Workers' Compensation Appeals Board.
+- (a) A non-attorney representative may act on behalf of a party in proceedings before the Workers' Compensation Appeals Board if the party has been informed that the non-attorney representative is not licensed to practice law by the State of California. - (b) A non-attorney representative shall be held to the same professional standards of conduct as an attorney. - (c) An attorney who has been disbarred or suspended by the Supreme Court for reasons other than nonpayment of State Bar fees, or who has been placed on involuntary inactive enrollment status by the State Bar, or who has resigned while disciplinary action is pending shall be deemed unfit to appear as a non-attorney representative of any party before the Workers' Compensation Appeals Board during the time that the attorney is precluded from practicing law in this state. - (d) A non-attorney representative shall file and serve a notice of representation before filing a document or appearing on behalf of a party unless the information required to be included in the notice of representation is set forth on an opening document. - (1) If the non-attorney representative is appearing pursuant to an agreement between a law firm or other entity that provides non-attorney representatives and a party, the notice of representation shall include: - (A) the name of the represented party; - (B) the legal name, address, telephone number and form of the law firm or other entity; - (C) the name and address of the law firm or other entity's agent for service of process; - (D) the name of the person who entered into an agreement on behalf of the law firm or other entity with the party to provide non-attorney representatives; and - (E) the name of the non-attorney representative responsible for assuring that appearances are made on behalf of the party. - (2) If a non-attorney representative is appearing as an individual pursuant to an agreement between the non-attorney representative and a party, the notice of representation shall include the name of the represented party and the non-attorney representative's name, address and telephone number. - (e) The name of the non-attorney representative and any entity responsible for providing a party with the non-attorney representative shall be set forth on the record of proceedings at all appearances and on any pleading, document or lien prepared or filed by a non-attorney representative.